Computer Science and IT

 Study at one of the world's leading universities

-The University of Adelaide is ranked 43 in the world for Computer Science and Engineering* and is also consistently ranked in the world’s top 1% of universities.
+The University of Adelaide is ranked 43 in the world for Computer Science & Engineering* and is also consistently ranked in the world’s top 1% of universities.

 Our Faculty of Engineering, Computer and Mathematical Sciences is home to many world-class research institutes and centres, where you’ll have the opportunity to learn from numerous internationally-renowned researchers and academics.

 *Academic Ranking of World Universities 2019

 Adelaide’s undergraduate computer science and software engineering degrees provide outstanding insight into complex computer systems, coding and the opportunity to apply problem-solving skills to a range of real-world scenarios.
 You will learn about: programming and software engineering; operating systems; project management; computer networks and database systems.
 These degrees include: